swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/network-traffic/onprem/fairing/README.md

 ## What we're going to build

-Train, save & serve a Network Traffic model using Kubeflow Fairing from jupyter notebook.
-Then, deploy the trained model to Kubeflow for Predictions.
+Train, save & serve a network traffic model using KF Fairing from Jupyter notebook.
+Then, deploy the trained model to Kubeflow for predictions.

 ## Version Used